LLNL/PnMPI/README.md

 against the static MPI library.

 **Note:** By default the linker will only link functions used by your code, so most of the API functions would not get linked into your binary.
-You should tell the linker to link the whole PnMPI archive:
+PnMPI implements a helper function to force the linker to link all required functions into the binary.
+However there might be compilations, if not all functions wrapped by the modules are used by the application.
+You should tell the linker to link the whole PnMPI archive explicitly:

     mpicc main.o -Wl,--whole-archive pnmpi.a -Wl,--no-whole-archive -o test

+*Note: The linker option `--whole-archive` is not available at mac OS.*

 C) Modules